RogerShenAU/Decide-For-Me/README.md

 This is a flutter app integrated with Google Place API to retreive nearby places.

-It is always a headache for me to decide what to eat for lunch, so I developed this app to provide myself some random suggestions.
+Headache about what to eat, where to go and more?
+Get the app and check nearby places or get some random suggestions.

 ## Getting Started